Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Exponential Scaffold

 Given a state $h(t)$, the memory scaffold states update as:

-The essential features thar we desire for a memory scaffold are: first, the scaffold should have a large number of fixed points as compared with the size of the network; and second, the basins of attraction for each of these fixed points must be sufficiently large to accommodate any perturbations induced while accessing the memory scaffold through the feature layer --- as we show, each of the $\binom{N_L}{k}$ predefined states will form robust fixed points of the network with maximally large basins of attraction. \begin{theorem} For $N_H$ larger than a critical number $N_H^{crit}$, all $\binom{N_L}{k}$ predefined $k$-hot label states are fixed points of the recurrent dynamics Eqs. (\ref{eq:HtoL},\ref{eq:LtoH}). \end{theorem} While we do not provide a rigorous proof of this theorem, we provide a heuristic justifying this result in Appendix \ref{apx:scaffoldproof}.
-Empirically, $N_H^{crit}\ll \binom{N_L}{k}$ is independent of $N_L$ and grows linearly with $k$ (Fig. \ref{fig:appendix_memscaffold}c).
-We obtain directly as a corollary (see Appendix \ref{sec:app_scaffold_converge} for the proof) \begin{corollary} For $N_H>N_H^{crit}$, any vector $h(0)$ maps to a predefined scaffold state $h^\mu$ for some $\mu$ within a single iteration. \end{corollary}
+The essential features that we desire for a memory scaffold are: i) high capacity --- the scaffold should have a large number of fixed points relative to the size of the network; ii) robust fixed points --- the basins of attraction for each of these fixed points must be sufficiently large to accommodate any perturbations induced while accessing the memory scaffold through the feature layer.
+As we show, each of the $\binom{N_L}{k}$ predefined states will form robust fixed points of the network with maximally large basins of attraction; and iii) strongly full rank --- the matrix formed by the first $N_{patts}$ scaffold states must be full rank for all $N_{patts}$.
+In our setup this almost always holds automatically for the (hidden) states (see Lemma~\ref{lem:Nhpatts} and Fig.~\ref{fig:ablation_rank}c).
+This feature is necessitated by properties of the heteroassociation that we address later in Theorem~\ref{thm:Nhpatts}.

-As described in Sec. \ref{sec:MESH_CAMC}, the hidden layer $H$ serves as an access point onto which the arbitrary patterns in the feature layer are hooked.
+\begin{theorem} Given $N_L$ and $k$, there exists a critical number $N_H^{crit}(N_L,k)$ such that for $N_H > N_H^{crit}(N_L,k)$, all $\binom{N_L}{k}$ predefined $k$-hot label states are fixed points of the recurrent dynamics Eqs. (\ref{eq:HtoL},\ref{eq:LtoH}).
+Further, in the limit of $N_L\gg k\gg 1$, $N_H^{crit}(N_L,k)$ approaches $\widetilde{N}_H^{crit} = ck$ asymptotically, where $c$ is a constant that is solely determined by the largest permitted recovery error, and is independent of $N_L$ and $k$. \end{theorem} We prove this theorem under a simplifying assumption about the neural nonlinearity in Appendix~\ref{apx:scaffoldproof}.
+We also verify that, despite the simplification, the theoretical results agree qualitatively and quantitatively to numerical simulation in the full system (cf. Fig.~\ref{fig:appendix_memscaffold}b,c and Appendix~\ref{apx:scaffoldproof}).
+We obtain directly as a corollary (proof in Appendix~\ref{sec:app_scaffold_converge}) \begin{corollary} For $N_H>N_H^{crit}$, any vector $h(0)$ maps to a predefined scaffold state $h^\mu$ for some $\mu$ within a single iteration. \end{corollary} As described in Sec.~\ref{sec:MESH_CAMC}, the hidden layer $H$ serves as an access point onto which the arbitrary patterns in the feature layer are hooked.
 Thus, we will primarily be interested in the robustness of these fixed points to perturbations to the hidden layer states $h^\mu$.

 \begin{theorem} For $N_H>N_H^{crit}$, all fixed points are stable, with equal-volume basins of attraction that are maximally large, i.e., the basin size is of the order of the size of the Voronoi cell of each pattern, $\text{Vol}[\{-1,1\}^{N_H}]/C$, where $C=\binom{N_L}{k}$ is the number of predefined scaffold states. \end{theorem}